Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 \paragraph{Logit analysis}

 Much of the early-warning literature deals with models that rely on logit/probit regression.
 Logit analysis uses the logistic function to describe the probability of an observation belonging to one of two classes, based on a regression of one or more continuous predictors.
 For the case with one predictor variable, the logistic function is $p(X)=\frac{e^{\beta_{0}+\beta_{1}X}}{1+e^{\beta_{0}+\beta_{1}X}}$.
 From this, it is obvious to extend the function to the case of several predictors.
-Logit and probit models have frequently been applied to predicting financial crises. \citet{Eichengreen1998}, \citet{Frankel1996} and \citet{Sachs1996} provide some early applications of probit/logit analysis to currency crisis prediction.
-Later, \citet{Berg1999a} and \citet{Bussiere2006953} apply a probit/logit model to predicting currency crises; \citet{Schmidt1984} and \citet{FuertesKalotychou2006} to predicting debt crises; \citet{Barreletal2010} to predicting banking crises; and \citet{Duca2012} to predicting systemic crises.
-For an early, yet comprehensive, review, see \citet{Bergetal2005}.
+Logit and probit models have frequently been applied to predicting financial crises, as can be seen in an early review by \citet{Bergetal2005}.
 However, the distributional (logistic/normal) assumption on the relationship between the indicators and the response as well as the absence of interactions between variables may often be violated. \citet{Duca2012}, for example, show that the probability of a crisis increases non-linearly as the number of fragilities increase.

 \paragraph{Logit LASSO}

 The LASSO (Least Absolute Shrinkage and Selection Operator) logistic regression (\citet{Tibshirani1996}) attempts to select the most relevant predictor variables for inference and is often applied to problems with a large number of predictors.
 The method maximizes the log likelihood subject to a bound on the sum of absolute values of the coefficients $\mathrm{max}{}_{\beta}l(\beta\mid y)-\lambda\sum_{i}\mid\beta_{i}\mid$, for which the $\mid\beta_{i}\mid$ is penalized by the $L_{1}$ norm.
 This implies that the LASSO sets some coefficients to equal zero, and produces sparse models with a simultaneous variable selection.
 The optimal penalization parameter $\lambda$ is oftentimes chosen empirically via cross-validation.
 We are only aware of the use of the Logit LASSO in this context in \citet{Langetal2015}, wherein it is mainly used to identify risks in bank-level data, but also aggregated to the country level for assessing risks in entire banking sectors.